Shradha1927/Shradha1927/README.md

 - 👋 Hi, I’m @Shradha1927
-- 👀 I’m interested in Web Development , Python , C++ , DSA...
+- 👀 I’m interested in AI/ML ,Web Development , Python , C++ , DSA...
 - 🌱 I’m currently learning and pursuing Bachelor's in Computer Science
 - 💞️ I’m looking to collaborate Open-source projects related to AI, Web Development, or any innovative ideas you'd like to work on together!
 - 📫 How to reach me You can reach me on GitHub, or send me an email at kshradha341@gmail.com